 Program Quarter Credit Hrs.
 Normal Timeframe Maximum Timeframe Medical Assistant 60 45 Wks.
 90 qtr. credits /67.5 Wks.
-Medical Billing & Coding with 60 45 Wks.
-90 qtr. credits/67.5 Wks.
-Administrative Assistant Surgical Technician 74 55 Wks.
+Central Processing Technician 47 39 Wks.
+54 qtr. credits/58.5 Wks.
+Surgical Technician 74 55 Wks.
 111 qtr. credits/82.5 Wks.
 Practical Nurse 55 52 Wks.
 82.5 quarter credits/78 Wks.
-HVAC/R Systems Technician 39 39 Weeks 58.5 quarter credits/58.5 Wks
+HVAC/R Systems Technician 39 39 Weeks 58.5 quarter credits/58.5 Wks.

-Oualitative Measure of Satisfactory Academic Progress (SAP)
+Qualitative Measure of Satisfactory Academic Progress (SAP)

-The qualitative element used to determine academic progress is a reasonable system of grades as determined by assigned theory study.
+The qualitative element used to determine academic progress is a reasonable system of grades as determined by the assigned theory study.
 Theory is evaluated after each unit of study.
 Students must maintain a grade average of at least 70% (C) (2.0 GPA) at the end of each progress report period (payment period).

-Students must make up failed or missed tests and incomplete assignments.
+Students must make up for failed or missed tests and incomplete assignments.

-The students who have failed to meet the Qualitative standards are placed first on Financial Aid Warning; if no improvement over the next payment period, the student will be place on academic suspension, with a loss of Title IV, HEA fund and they may appeal the decision.
+The students who have failed to meet the Qualitative standards are placed first on Financial Aid Warning; if no improvement over the next payment period, the student will be placed on academic suspension, with a loss of Title IV, HEA fund and they may appeal the decision.
 Please review the appeal and probation requirements stated in this policy for guidance on this process.
 The Director of Financial Aid in coordination with the management monitors qualitative progress.